-Options available to council to respond to community concerns about Flying-foxes are outlined in the Regional Flying Fox Management Plan.
+Options available to council to respond to community concerns about flying-foxes are outlined in the regional flying fox management plan (PDF, 1.54 MB).
 These include:

-Watch this YouTube video to find out about council's Regional Flying-fox Management Plan.
+Watch these YouTube videos to find out more about council's regional flying-fox management plan.

 Regulations and legislation

-The Grey-headed Flying-fox is also nationally protected under the Environment Protection & Biodiversity Conservation Act 1999.
-For more information visit the Department of Environment and Heritage Protection.
+The grey headed flying-fox is listed nationally as a threatened species and protected under the Environment Protection and Biodiversity Conservation Act 1999.
+For more information visit the Department of Environment and Science.

 The Australian Government has a national recovery plan for the grey-headed flying-fox available on the Department of Environment website.
 To ensure council’s actions are consistent with these laws, our RFFMP is approved by the Australian Government as a Conservation Agreement for the grey-headed flying-fox